mackoj/swift-structured-queries/Sources/StructuredQueriesCore/Documentation.docc/Articles/SafeSQLStrings.md

 let searchText = "get"
 #sql(
   """
   SELECT \(Reminder.columns)
   FROM \(Reminder.self)
   WHERE \(Reminder.title) COLLATE NOCASE LIKE '%\(raw: searchText)%'
   """,
   as: Reminder.self
 )
-// SELECT *
+// SELECT …
 // FROM "reminders"
 // WHERE "title" COLLATE NOCASE LIKE '%get%'
 ```

-> Warning: It is dangerous to use raw SQL interpolation as it makes your queries susceptible to
+> Warning: It is dangerous to use raw SQL interpolation as it makes your queries susceptible to SQL
-> SQL injection attacks:
+> injection attacks:
 >
 > ```swift
 > let searchText = "' OR 1=1 OR '"